 Your cart is currently empty.Continue Shopping

 1 tablespoon plus 1 teaspoon kosher salt

-1 brisket (first cut, about 4 pounds)
+1 brisket (first cut of flat cut, about 4 pounds)

 ¼ cup canola oil